xinyix/Exponential-Smoothing/index.md

 ![original resid dist](https://github.com/xinyix/Exponential-Smoothing/blob/master/sales.png?raw=true)

-### Determine whether simple, double or triple exponential smoothing is appropriate for this data set
+### Simple, Double or Triple Exponential Smoothing?
 From a look at the plot, we found there is a upward trend and possible seasonality in our data.
 So the better choices are either double (considers trend element) or triple exponential smoothing (considers trend and seasonality).
 We will justify our belief by taking the first 5 year worth of data as training set, and the rest as testing set.
 We will see which of the three methods gives the smallest mean squared error.

 We first determine the optimal smoothing constant (when n=72) for each of the three methods